jgnewman/stateful-promise/README.md

 Loops over each item in an array property on the state and calls a function for each one.
 This function takes `item` and `index` as you'd expect and each iteration runs **only after** the previous iteration has resolved.

 It is expected that each call to the iterator function will return a Promise.
 The result of each of these promises will replace the corresponding value in the array.
-The overarching `map` function will resolve once all of the iterator Promises have resolved.
+The overarching `mapSync` function will resolve once all of the iterator Promises have resolved.

 - `name` {String} The name of the array property on the state.
 - `iterator` {Function} The function to call for each item in the array.